 What do you do with your time after that?

-Just like the lady in the story, realize that time is going to pass anyway.
-You choose how you want your time to pass.
+Just like the lady in the story, you realize that time is going to pass anyway – whether you are pursuing your dreams or not.

 Choice #2 implements a Biblical principle: